 - Creating a reserve of quality fodder for livestock because grass grows best in the shade of trees.

-Therefore, the project of this Green Wall is not an environmental one, but also a project promoting job creation, social welfare and economic development.
+Therefore, the project of this Green Wall is not just an environmental one.
+It is also a project promoting job creation, social welfare and economic development.
 The project can help to build a modern agriculture in this part of the world.

-The Great Green Wall was for a first time presented in 2002 at a summit in N’Djamena, the capital of Chad, and adopted in 2007 by the African Union uniting 55 African states.
-Today, more than 20 African countries are associated to the realization of the Wall, but also a long list of international institutions, organizations of the United Nations (UN), the World Bank, the European Union (EU), the Arab Maghreb Union and even the region Wallonia in Belgium or the Japanese religious community Sûkyô Mahikari.
+For a first time, the Great Green Wall was presented in 2002 at a summit in N’Djamena, the capital of Chad.
+In 2007, the African Union adopted the project.
+Today, more than 20 African countries are associated to the realization of the Wall.
+Then, international institutions joined in.
+Today, the United Nations (UN), the World Bank, the European Union, the Arab Maghreb Union and even the region Wallonia in Belgium or the Japanese religious community Sûkyô Mahikari support this project.

-In Senegal, the Green Wall is already 545 km long and 15 km wide covering a surface of 817.500 hectares planted with several varieties of acacias, with jujuba or date palms, all plants well adapted to the rough climate across the Sahel zone.
+In Senegal, the Green Wall is already 545 km long and 15 km wide covering a surface of 817.500 hectares.
+The initiators planted acacias, jujuba or date palms, all well adapted to the rough climate across the Sahel zone.
 How to green deserts, this is well-known since the Israelis started in the 1930s to cultivate arid places such as the Negev desert.

-After the French announcement, Akinwumi Adesina, president of the African Development Bank (AfDB), declared to support personally the Great Green Wall and to mobilize 6,5 billion dollars in the next five years from the AfDB funds.
+After the French announcement, Akinwumi Adesina, president of the African Development Bank (AfDB), declared to support personally the Great Green Wall.
+The AfDB intends to mobilize 6,5 billion dollars in the next five years.

 We think the French support will be very valuable.
 However, Africans did not wait for the Europeans to reconcile economic development and the protection of the environment.
-The Kenyan activist Wangari Maathai who, unfortunately, died in September 2011 founded already in 1977, the Green Belt movement, a movement that aimed to plant at least a million trees in East Africa.
-For Maathai, it was not just an action to beautify Africa’s village, it was primarily a social movement, an instrument to develop communities and capacities.
-The mission of the Green Belt Movement is “to mobilize community consciousness for self-determination, justice, equity, reduction of poverty, and environmental conservation, using trees as the entry point,“ she wrote in the annual report 2003.
+The Kenyan activist Wangari Maathai who, unfortunately, died in September 2011 founded already in 1977, the Green Belt movement.
+This movement aimed to plant at least a million trees in East Africa.
+For Maathai, it was not just an action to beautify Africa’s village.
+It was primarily a social movement, an instrument to develop communities and capacities.
+Therefore, the mission of the Green Belt Movement is “to mobilize community consciousness for self-determination, justice, equity, reduction of poverty, and environmental conservation, using trees as the entry point,“ she wrote in the annual report 2003.
 In 2004, she was awarded with Nobel Peace Prize.

 Would the Green Wall be conceivable without the Green Belt movement?
-It’s hard to imagine.
-And even if the Green Wall gains momentum thanks to the initiative of the French president, the new belt connecting East and West Africa is a purely African one.
+Well, this is hard to imagine.
+And even if the Green Wall gains momentum thanks to the French support, the new belt connecting East and West Africa is a purely African one.
 May the Great Green Wall just be the entry point for a large global programme to reforest Africa.
 This will help global climate, the environment and the social situation of millions of Africans.